ronanoharaCS/UNSW-Capstone-Project/README.md

 # Project
 The Newsroom

-# Sumission
-* Note: Our project exceeded the 100MB limit for submitting by zip file.
-We are instead submitting by the alternative Github method.
-* The final submission is on our branch "submission".
-The branch can be found at https://github.com/unsw-cse-capstone-project/capstone-project-comp3900-w17a-212-monolith/tree/submission
-* This submission branch was last updated before 11:59pm on the 16/11/2020.

-# If you need any help, please contact
-James Tatham - z5168119@unsw.edu.au - 0458732989

 # SETUP

 1. See INSTALL.md for installion instruction for the operating systems WINDOWS 10 / LINUX (UBUNTU) / MAC OSX